nierja/sync/README.md

 ## Features

-- Differential backup: This tool performs one-way synchronization from a source directory to a replica directory.
+- **Differential backup**: This tool performs one-way synchronization from a source directory to a replica directory.
 It ensures that the replica directory is an exact copy of the source by copying new files, updating modified files, and deleting files that no longer exist in the source directory.
 This way we save resources by avoiding rewriting the whole replica directory every time.
-- Periodic synchronization: The tool can be configured to perform synchronization periodically at a specified time interval.
+- **Periodic synchronization**: The tool can be configured to perform synchronization periodically at a specified time interval.
-- Logging: All operations performed during the backup are logged into a log file.
+- **Logging**: All operations performed during the backup are logged into a log file.
 The log file includes timestamps and details about each operation.
-- Colored CLI output: Different types of operations (e.g., copy, update, delete, warning, error) are printed in different color to make it easier to know what is happening (and how to debbug runtime errors).
+- **Colored CLI output**: Different types of operations (copy, delete, update, warning, error) are printed in different colors to make it easier to know what is happening (and how to debug runtime errors).

 <img src="./tests/sourceDir/screenshot2.png" alt="Sample colored output" width="600px"/>